The Exercise Science Major

 What is Exercise Science?

 Exercise Science is a discipline that describes and assesses the acute and chronic effects of physical activity and exercise on the human body.
-In this program, students will acquire the theoretical knowledge and the practical skills to evaluate, prescribe, and instruct both individual and group exercise for those who are apparently healthy and those with controlled disease.
+In this program, students will acquire the theoretical knowledge and the practical skills to evaluate, prescribe, and instruct both individual and group exercise for those who are apparently healthy and those with controlled diseases.

 The Exercise Program is accredited by: